Scenarios and Situations

-The project manager completed the design specifications process for a new application and received approval from the client to begin development on the project.
-During the first stages of the development, the project manager discovers that some elements of the design are not compatible with the existing infrastructure and must discontinue development until she can review the design issues with the customer.
-Read More
+The project manager is working on a software development project where the team has completed the design specifications for a new application and received approval from the client to begin development on the project.
+During the first stages of development, she discovers that some elements of the design are not compatible with the client’s existing infrastructure and decides the team must discontinue further development until she can review the design issues with the customer.

-On the last couple of projects, the project manager thought everything was going great, until the end, when project stakeholders surprised her with negative feedback.
+On the last couple of projects, the project manager thought everything was going great, until the end, when project stakeholders surprised him with negative feedback.
 Read More

 This project manager’s projects span organizational departments.
 She finds herself relying on people whom she has no authority over.
 She often has difficulty enlisting them as accountable, enthusiastic team members.
 This is hurting her projects and making her rather frustrated.
 The project manager knows she is not going to be given organizational authority over all of these people.
 What can she do to make this work?
 Read More

 The project team is overworked and the project decisions they are faced with can be controversial and difficult.
 Lately, when the team gathers for meetings to make important decisions they feel rushed for time.
 Although none of them want to admit it, their project decisions are often rubber stamped or treated as unimportant just so that they can move on and get out of the meeting.
 Read More.

 Abrasive Team Member